elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/the-var-declaration.md

   var test = true; // use "var" instead of "let"
 }

-alert(test); // true, the variable lives after if
+console.log(test); // true, the variable lives after if

 // Using the modern let
 if (true) {
   let test = true; // use "let"
 }

-alert(test); // ReferenceError: test is not defined
+console.log(test); // ReferenceError: test is not defined

 // Notice that ‘var message’ is in the global scope of the function function getScope() {